 There’s research evidence for including at least one serving of an allium vegetable–such as garlic–in your meal plan every day.

-If you’re choosing garlic as your allium family vegetable, try to include at least 1/2 clove in your individual food portion.
+If you’re choosing garlic as your allium family vegetable, try to include at least 1/2 cloves in your individual food portion.
 If you’re preparing a recipe, you should use at least 1-2 cloves.

 Washington State University showed that garlic is 100 times more effective than antibiotics at fighting disease-causing bacteria commonly responsible for foodborne illness.
 Its anti-viral potency is perhaps even more effective.